vxhl/DSA-Community/README.md

 # 📌DSA-Community
 Welcome 🙌!
-This repository encourages daily contributions from anyone intending to learn Data Structures and Algorithms consistently.
+This repository encourages daily contributions from anyone intending to learn Data Structures and Algorithms consistently and practice open source contributions.

 ## 📝What you can Contribute?
 You can contribute everything DSA related on here.
 Make your own sub-folder with your name in this repository, make a readme file (optionally) introducing yourself and just keep pushing in DSA problems to keep up the consistency with your fellow repo peers.